esraAAMostafa/Memorize/README.md

     takes the number of GridItem() that is needed to be fit in vertical space
     * LazyVGrid(columns: GridItem(.adaptive(minimum: 20, maximum: <#T##CGFloat#>)))
     customize the GridItem width to minimum size and fill the vertical space with as much as GridItem it can fill.

+### Lecture 3
+* MVVM ->. view is declarative, it reflects what ever you declare in the model
+* MVC ->. view is imperative, you need to call functions one after another to build your UI

+* In SwiftUI the view is build from one place "body var" and build one time all components when  "body var" is being redrawing

+* In Generic world the name used to refer to generic type is called "type parameter" Ex.
+Element
+    * `onTapGesture` is example of variables of type function `() -> Void`

+* Instance member is  any function, constant or variable that is defined inside class

+* proprieties are vars and lets inside class or struct

+* proprieties initializer is assigning value to propriety using an equal sign

+* static function / variable called "type function / type variable or type propriety" because we are trying to emphasize  that this function is actually a function on the very type class, not instances of the type, but the type itself has this function or this variable

+* The type function / propriety is only exist once in the entire app while the normal properties and functions is created newly with every instance